neogeo-technologies/OneTjs/docs/configuration.md

     $ export ONETJS_CONFIG_FILE_PATH=/path/to/settings.cfg

-If such a file is not provided to the app, the parameters defined in the app.config.BaseConfig class is applied by OneTjs.
+If such a file is not provided to the app, the parameters defined in the onetjs.config.BaseConfig class are applied by OneTjs.

 Typical data file tree: